-Just from Jesus’ own prayer life and from the prayer He taught us, we see that we must press on past our own needs and wants to learn who God is, to increase in our knowledge of God, to draw near in our relationship to Him, to grow in our understanding of His perfect Will and of His kingdom, to develop a right relationship to God and to the people around us and to stand strong against temptation and sin.
+Just from Jesus’ own prayer life and from the prayer he taught us, we see that we must press on past our own needs and wants to learn who God is, to increase in our knowledge of God, to draw near in our relationship to Him, to grow in our understanding of His perfect Will and of His kingdom, to develop a right relationship to God and to the people around us and to stand strong against temptation and sin.

-Ravi Zacharias says that the instruction and example of Jesus demonstrates that prayer is more about developing relationship with God and understanding the will of the Father than it is about our own needs and desires.
+The instruction and example of Jesus demonstrates that prayer is more about developing relationship with God and understanding the will of the Father than it is about our own needs and desires.

-In fact Jesus tells us not to be concerned about our own needs, as God will take care of us as he does the lilies in the field and the birds of the air.
+In fact, Jesus tells us not to be concerned about our own needs, as God will take care of us as He does the lilies in the field and the birds of the air.
 In this way, God urges us to get past our needs and wants.

-Ravi Zaccharias suggests that we are often disappointed with God when we are focused on the wrong things.
+We can easily get disappointed with God when we are focused on the wrong things.
 When we are focused on our own needs and desires, more than God’s will and relationship with God, we are bound to be disappointed.

-But God desires to prepare new wineskins for the new wine.
+But God desires to prepare new wine skins for the new wine.
 God has a purpose in the lives that we live and even in the disappointments that we feel.
 God is stretching us and making us pliable so that when the new wine comes, we are able to receive it and to hold it and to partake in the newness of life that is promised to us.

 John 3:3-6 “Jesus answered him, “’Truly, truly, I say to you, unless one is born again [from above] he cannot see the kingdom of God.’
 Nicodemus said to him, ‘How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?’
 Jesus answered, “Truly, truly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”)